onap/dcaegen2/docs/sections/services/ves-hv/run-time-configuration.rst

 HV-VES dynamic configuration is primarily meant to provide DMaaP Connection Objects (see :ref:`dmaap-connection-objects`).
 These objects contain information necessary to route received VES Events to correct Kafka topic.
 This metadata will be later referred to as Routing definition.

-Collector internally uses DCAE-SDK to fetch configuration from Config Binding Service.
+Collector uses DCAE-SDK internally, to fetch configuration from Config Binding Service.

 HV-VES waits 10 seconds (default, configurable during deployment with **firstRequestDelay** option, see :ref:`configuration_file`) before the first attempt to retrieve configuration from CBS.
 This is to prevent possible synchronization issues.
 During that time HV-VES declines any connection attempts from xNF (VNF/PNF).